-(RBTC) presented in Acemoglu and Autor (2011) as well as the model of knowledge hierarchies developed in Garicano and Rossi-Hansberg (2006).
-There has been some debate over the relative importance of each mechanism in driving recent trends in inequality; for instance, Garicano and Rossi-Hansberg (2014) argue that in contrast to the labor literature, which focuses narrowly on the relative price of skill, their knowledge-based hierarchies model can more readily explain the recent pattern of U.S. wage polarization.
+Taken together with the wage and employment results, we conclude with a discussion of the extent to which the findings align with the recent tasks-based model of technological change presented in Acemoglu and Autor (2011) as well as the model of knowledge hierarchies developed in Garicano and Rossi-Hansberg (2006).
+There has been some debate over the relative importance of each mechanism in driving recent trends in inequality; for instance, Garicano and Rossi-Hansberg (2015) argue that in contrast to the labor literature, which focuses narrowly on the relative price of skill, their knowledge-based hierarchies model can more readily explain the recent pattern of U.S. wage polarization.
 With this in mind, we first argue that both models present mechanisms that are consistent with our results.
 In an attempt to distinguish between the models we present additional findings indicating little impact of ICT on managerial wages, which are a subset of the non-routine, cognitive jobs we examined previously.
-Since the Garicano and Rossi-Hansberg (2006) model predicts increased wage dispersion among this group of workers, we suggest that this finding points toward a more prominent role for RBTC relative to the knowledge hierarchy model in the short run.
+Since the Garicano and Rossi-Hansberg (2006) model predicts increased wage dispersion among this group of workers, we suggest that this finding points toward a more prominent role for the tasks-based model relative to the knowledge hierarchy model within the particular context of this natural experiment.